request

 Successfully defending against theft charges in Illinois requires a strategic and comprehensive approach.
 Andrew M. Weisberg will thoroughly investigate the circumstances of your case, scrutinizing every piece of evidence and questioning the validity of the prosecution’s claims.
 Some potential defense strategies may include:

-• Lack of Intent: The prosecution must prove that you intended to permanently deprive the owner of the property.
-If there is doubt about your intent, this could be a significant defense.
+• Lack of Intent: If there is doubt about your intent, this could be a significant defense.

-• Mistaken Identity: If you were wrongly identified as the person responsible for the theft, Andrew will work to uncover evidence that points to your innocence.
+• Mistaken Identity: If you were wrongly identified as the person responsible for the theft, Andrew will uncover evidence to prove your innocence.

-• Consent: If the owner of the property gave you permission to take or use the property, this could serve as a defense against theft charges.
+• Consent: If the owner of the property gave you permission to take or use the property, this could serve as a defense.

 • Duress or Coercion: If you were forced or coerced into committing the theft under threat of harm, Andrew may argue that you acted under duress.